 What would one need in addition to the name?
 The module name, perhaps?
 What is the purpose of this requirement?

-#4 Updated by Matt Jones over 9 years ago
+#4 Updated by Matt Jones almost 10 years ago

 The point is that property names are scoped within their module and namespace in their module, so methods for changing property values will have to at least reference the module to which the property belongs.
 The reason for the requirement is to eliminate the use of unscoped properties and thereby reduce potential accidental property conflicts among modules.

-#6 Updated by Matt Jones over 9 years ago
+#6 Updated by Matt Jones almost 10 years ago

 Correct, there is no concept of permissions.
 We discussed this, and decided it would be essentially impossible for a module author to determine ahead of time how another module might want to interact, and therefore really not feasible to declare properties as private to a module without compromising extensibility.

 There is, however, a concept of 'mutable', which allows a module to mark a property as one which is/should be monitored at runtime for changes, and the application will respond appropriately without restart.
 If a property is not marked as 'mutable', then other modules should assume a Kepler restart is needed for their property change to take effect.
 If it is mutable, then they can assume property changes take effect at the time of the change, and they should be careful to monitor further property changes that might affect them at runtime using the listener interfaces.